 Animal Rebellion is a mass movement of volunteers from all walks of life that calls for a transition to a just, sustainable plant-based food system, and an end to the animal farming and fishing industries.
-We recognise that we cannot end the climate emergency without first ending the animal emergency: only by transitioning to a plant-based food system can we halt mass extinction, minimise the risk of climate breakdown and prevent social collapse.
+We recognise that we cannot end the climate emergency without first ending the animal emergency: only by transitioning to a plant-based food system can we halt mass extinction, minimise the risk of climate breakdown and prevent social collapse and future crises, including pandemics.
 We advocate in solidarity with animals, insisting that a sustainable world should be one where individuals of all species can flourish, free from exploitation.

 What is your relationship to Extinction Rebellion?

 Animal Rebellion came into being to make sure that everyone who cares deeply about animals and the planet knows that, there is a group representing them in the Movement of Movevents.
 A group made up of all of us.
 Many of you were already asking: what about the animals?
 Many of you were waiting for Animal Rebellion to come along.

 Most of us who formed Animal Rebellion were already involved in other animal justice groups such as Save, Animal Justice Project, AV, Hunt Sabs, and local action groups, as well as animal advocates from academia, the media, and other walks of life.

 We knew that, as people who care for animals and fight for animal justice with and alongside our animal kin, it would be the worst kind of injustice to leave the safety and security of all animals out of the picture.
 We also know that, because of the impact on the planet of animal agriculture and fishing, from the burning Amazon, to the greenhouse emissions, to the water usage and degradation of our soil, you simply cannot fix the climate emergency without ending the animal emergency.

 Why are we in alliance with Extinction Rebellion?

 We know that time is running out and that if we don’t come together as a unified force then all that we love and all that we have worked for will be lost.